 While the past three months presented my husband and I with challenges that we found joy in working through together, it also fostered a new love for all things home, garden and HGTV.
 My husband now has a crush on Chip Gains and has added “flipping a home” to his ever growing bucket list, haha.
 I can’t say I’m opposed.

 This was such a rewarding experience and we are excited to share more with you as we make this house our home.
 After announcing our move we received a handful of questions that I wanted to answer below.
 That said, if any of you have any questions or advice please don’t hesitate to message me!
 The whole construction thing is very knew to us, so we are more or less learning as we go.

 Q & A:

 What were you looking for in a home?
 We knew we would have to make sacrifices, but in a perfect world we wanted an open floor plan that offered custom features and site finished floors.

 How did you go about selecting a designer?
-I was introduced to Traci Zeller of Traci Zeller Designs by way of a customer builder in Charlotte.
-I loved her work and had an immediate connection with her (we were coincidentally wearing almost similar outfits at the time we met).
+I was introduced to Traci Zeller of Traci Zeller Designs by way of a customer builder here in Charlotte.
+I loved her work and had an immediate connection with her (we were coincidentally wearing the same shoes at the time we met).
 She was within our budget and I felt would do the best job in helping us create a home that matched our style.